AlonEirew/event-relation-resources/definitions.md

 ## Event
-An event is a specific occurrence in space and time that involving participants.
-Event is a combination of four components: 1) an action component referring to what happens or holds; 2) a time slot which is responsible for anchoring the action in time ; 3) a location component which links the action component to a place/location; and 4) a participant component, which illustrates the “who” or “what” is involved in the action component.
+An event is a specific occurrence in space and time that involving participants, such as verbs (e.g. investigate), nominalization (e.g. crash), common nouns (e.g. party, accident) and proper nouns (e.g. Cannes Festival 2016).
+An event is a combination of four components: 1) an action component referring to what happens or holds; 2) a time slot which is responsible for anchoring the action in time ; 3) a location component which links the action component to a place/location; and 4) a participant component, which illustrates the “who” or “what” is involved in the action component.

 For example: I meet with John yesterday in Tel-Aviv.